seemoo-lab/click-castor/README.md

 For example, one could read the list of neighbouring nodes by sending the command `READ neighbors.print` to the socket, which would lead to an answer of `200 OK\r\nDATA N\r\nx_1x_2x_n` where `N` denotes the length of the returned data and `x_1` to `x_n` are the data symbols.

 ### Castor Status
 As an example, we include a small program which queries the neighbor and routing tables.
-You need to start `click` with `-p 7777`.
+To use it, you need to start `click` with `-p 7777`.
 ```
-cd <CLICK_DIR>
 make -C apps/castor/status
 userlevel/click conf/castor/castor_unicast_routing.click -p 7777 &
 apps/castor/status/castor_status